bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 BigCommerce will send and receive data from your service URLs using JSON.

-- To see how BigCommerce will format requests for rates and how you will need to format responses, see [Provide shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates).
+- To see how BigCommerce will format requests for rates and how you will need to format responses, see [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates).

-- To see how BigCommerce will format requests for validating merchant connection options and how you will need to format responses, see [Validate Connection Options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions).
+- To see how BigCommerce will format requests for validating merchant connection options and how you will need to format responses, see [Validate connection options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions).

 ### Error handling

 To handle errors, include human-readable error messages in the responses that you send.
-Here are example responses that include error messages for the [Provide shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint and the [Validate Connection Options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoint.
+Here are example responses that include error messages for the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint and the [Validate Connection Options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoint.
 The error message appears under the `messages` key.

 <!--
 type: tab
-title: Provide Shipping Rates
+title: Request Shipping Rates
 -->

 ```json title="Example response with error message" lineNumbers